 What happens if I miss a dose?

-Since this medicine is taken when needed, you may not be on a dosing schedule.
-If you are taking the medication regularly, take the missed dose as soon as you remember.
-Skip the missed dose if it is almost time for your next scheduled dose.
-Do not take extra medicine to make up the missed dose.
+Since this medicine is used when needed, you may not be on a dosing schedule.
+Skip any missed dose if it's almost time for your next dose.
+Do not use two doses at one time.

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
-An overdose of this medication may fatal, especially in a child or other person using the medicine without a prescription.
-Overdose symptoms include severe drowsiness, cold or clammy skin, pinpoint pupils, limp or stiff muscles, shallow breathing, slow heart rate, and fainting.
+A codeine overdose can be fatal, especially in a child or other person using the medicine without a prescription.
+Overdose symptoms may include slow breathing and heart rate, severe drowsiness, muscle weakness, cold and clammy skin, pinpoint pupils, and fainting.

-This medicine may impair your thinking or reactions.
-Avoid driving or operating machinery until you know how this medicine will affect you.
+Avoid driving or operating machinery until you know how Promethazine VC with Codeine will affect you.
 Dizziness or severe drowsiness can cause falls or other accidents.

-Promethazine VC with Codeine (codeine, phenylephrine, and promethazine) side effects
+Promethazine VC with Codeine side effects

-Get emergency medical help if you have signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.